Blog graphic: A Guide to Brand Strategy article.

 Tips for launching a brand strategy

 A solid brand strategy helps you capitalize on opportunities and gain a competitive edge.
 It’s clear, detailed, useful, and organized as simply as possible.
 And every brand strategy needs space to evolve.
 So where do you start?
-With understanding the people who are most likely to interact with and buy from your brand — your audience.
+By understanding the people who are most likely to interact with and buy from your brand: your audience.

 1. Define your audience

 Think about your audience first when building your brand strategy.
-Get clear about who you’re speaking to, how you can help them, what inspires them, and how your brand serves them.
-Whether it’s a consumer product or an enterprise solution that makes someone’s life easier — you need to define who you’re building a relationship with.
+Be clear about who you’re speaking to, how you can help them, what inspires them, and how your brand serves them.
+Whether you’re offering a consumer product or an enterprise solution that makes someone’s life easier, you need to define who you’re building a relationship with.

-Start with identifying an individual.
-Are you talking to C-suite decision makers?
+Start by identifying an individual.
+Are you talking to C-suite decision-makers?
 What channels do they use for research?
 What problem are they trying to solve?
 You can develop customer personas, but remember to keep them simple to begin with and avoid trying to create advanced psychographics before you have more data.
 Once you have a handful of individual personas, take a step back to define the audience segment.

 These details will help you personalize content delivery down the line and choose what marketing channels to invest in.
 Is your main customer more likely to read an email newsletter, browse Instagram, or look on LinkedIn?
 Knowing the answers to these types of questions — or at least identifying them for discovery — early on will help you build and grow a strong brand.